 - 1. Genomics and biodiversity conservation - 2.
 Genomics in crop improvement and production - 3.
 Genomics in animal breeding - 4.
 Evolutionary genomics in fisheries: Rapid diversification of cichlids of the Great Lakes of Africa - 5.
 Genomics and evolution of antimicrobial resistance in agriculture, medicine and environment - 6.
 Genomics in diagnosis, surveillance and management of diseases and epidemics - 7.
-The African Biogenome Project

-Key Dates

-- 1. Dates of the Symposium: 8th to 11th September, 2025 - 2.
-Deadline for submitting Abstracts: 7th July, 2025 - 3.
-Conference registration: 15th August, 2025

-Symposium Registration Fee

-- 1. International Scientist US\$ 100

-- 2. African Scientist US\$ 75

-- 3. Student US\$ 40

-Venue of the Symposium

-The Nobel Hotel and Conference Centre, Eldoret, Kenya. (www.thenoble.co.ke)

-Symposium Planning Committee

-- 1. Dr. James Barasa Echessa Department of Fisheries and Aquatic Sciences, University of Eldoret, Chairperson - 2.
+The African Biogenome Project Planning Institutions University of Eldoret, Kenya Moi University, Kenya University of Antwerp, Belgium Key Dates - 1.
+Dates of the Symposium: 8 September 2025 to 11 September, 2025 - 2.
+Deadline for submitting Abstracts: 7 July, 2025 - 3.
+Deadline for Symposium registration: 15 August, 2025 Symposium Registration Fee - 1.
+International Scientist US\$ 100 - 2.
+African Scientist US\$ 75 - 3.
+Student US\$ 40 Details on Registration for the Symposium Registration will involve filling the registration form, and payment of registration fee.
+Both copies of Registration form and Bank deposit slips should be emailed to: jbarasa@uoeld.ac.ke Venue of the Symposium The Nobel Hotel and Conference Centre, Eldoret, Kenya. (www.thenoble.co.ke) Symposium Planning Committee - 1.
+Dr. James Barasa Echessa Department of Fisheries and Aquatic Sciences, University of Eldoret, Chairperson - 2.
 Prof. Lizzy Aluoch Mwamburi Director of Research and Innovation, University of Eldoret, Member - 3.
 Dr. Samuel Kariuki Department of Biological Sciences, University of Eldoret, Member - 4.
 Dr. Vivian Tuei Department of Biochemistry and Clinical Chemistry, College of Health Sciences, Moi University, Member - 5.
 Dr. Wilson Sawasawa Department of Biology, University of Antwerp, Belgium, Member - 6.
 Dr. Kennedy Pkania Department of Biotechnology, University of Eldoret, Member - 7.
 Dr. Emily Chemoiwa Department of Biological Sciences, University of Eldoret, Secretariat - 8.
-Dr. Benson Nyongesa Department of Biological Sciences, University of Eldoret, Member
+Dr. Benson Nyongesa Department of Biological Sciences, University of Eldoret, Member Contact details Send inquiries and abstracts to: jbarasa@uoeld.ac.ke Abstracts The abstract should not exceed 300 words.

-Contact details

-Send inquiries and abstracts to: ridirector@uoeld.ac.ke and jbarasa@uoeld.ac.ke

-Abstracts

-The abstract should not exceed 300 words.
 Include names of author and co-authors, but underline the name of the presenter.
 Also indicate the sub theme under which it should be considered.

-Bank Details

-Name: Standard Chartered Bank

-Account Name: University of Eldoret

-Branch: Eldoret

-Account Number: 0102816968200

-Swift Code: SCBLKENX

-Additional information

-Bursaries

-Support with modest bursaries for students and early career scientists, to enable a wider participation among these groups and some countries.
+Bank Details Name: Standard Chartered Bank Account Name: University of Eldoret Branch: Eldoret Account Number: 0102816968200 Swift Code: SCBLKENX Additional information Bursaries Support with modest bursaries for students and early career scientists, to enable a wider participation among these groups and some countries.
+Hotel accommodation Delegates participating in the symposium will need to book and cover their hotel room accommodation.

-Hotel accommodation

-Delegates participating in the symposium will need to book and cover their hotel room accommodation.
 Eldoret has many Hotels and details of these will be provided in due course.

-Travel

-Delegates will be responsible for own travel costs and arrangements in to and out of Kenya.
+Travel Delegates will be responsible for own travel costs and arrangements in to and out of Kenya.
 Reliable and safe air travel and connectivity exists between Nairobi and Eldoret.
 Delegates may also choose to travel by road from Nairobi to Eldoret.
 However, airport transfer from and to Eldoret International airport will be provided to delegates.

-Guest Speakers

-1. Genomics in Biodiversity conservation
+Details of Guest Speakers 1.
+Genomics in Biodiversity conservation